Brandon-Bower/Maya_Tools/README.md

 # Gear Rigger
 Tool to rig gears so that one gear can drive another, assuming all gears are rotating about a world space axis

+# Thumbnail Render
+Tool to open and render images of all fbx files within a root folder